freQuensy23-coder/Insight_MarsWether_API/readme.md

 Insight mission has official [API](https://api.nasa.gov/).
 But there are problems that you will face using it:
  - You can get data only for six last sols - it is the main problem
  - You have only 500 requests per hour per one API key for all nasa's services
- - Nasa returns data in very ncomfortable format
+ - Nasa returns data in very uncomfortable format

 #### My solution of these problems
 I am going to create my own API.
 It will get data from nasa server, save it to MySQL.
 Other people will be able to access this data through the API.